Q. How much does it cost to build a log home?

 Q. What shipping methods do you use?

 A. We use several different common carrier companies.
 This way we can keep freight costs as low as possible.
 Most people prefer to have “split deliveries” so that all the materials are not delivered at once.
 We use GLH trucks for small deliveries that may be needed.
 We have shipped by rail and by overseas containers as well.
 Our location provides us with easy accessibility to all of the U.S. and to exporting ports.
-We are very close to Interstate Highways, railways and also the Mississippi River.
+We are very close to Interstate Highways, railways and even the Mississippi River.

 Q. Do you offer on-site assistance?